Why I Love Postcrossing (and Why You Might Too)

 - Making a tiny connection with someone on the other side of the world

-- Learning random things about places I may never visit
+- Learning random things about places I may never get the chance to visit

-- The surprise of never knowing when mail will arrive
+- The surprise of never knowing when a postcard will arrive

-- Choosing the perfect card I think the recipient will love.
+- Choosing the perfect card I think (and hope) the recipient will love.

 - Writing something cheerful or interesting to brighten someone's day